Looking for a central hotel in Rome?

-Some neighborhoods you know today, such as the Jewish Ghetto, may include parts of various Rioni.
+Some neighborhoods you know today, such as the Jewish Ghetto and the Vatican, may include parts of various Rioni.

 Rome's center itself is made up of lots of neighborhoods that vary quite a bit from each other, even in a 2-block area.

 On this page, we'll describe the most central Rome neighborhoods briefly, and offer our top suggestions for Rome city centre hotels in each of these areas.

 The below neighborhood descriptions were written by Rome native Alessandro.